piggy2009/DM_noreference/README.md

 usage steps:

     1. Putting your data into the dataset folder.
-(There is initial data in this folder now)(Ours is here:).
+(Ours is here: https://drive.google.com/drive/folders/1p3rXIh24TtQCHUufesfJNVsT8RIDyoHI?usp=drive_link).

-    2. Download the pre-trained model, the link is .
+    2. Download the pre-trained model, the link is also in this above url.
 Then, put the model in the pre-train folder.

     3. Execute infer.py to get the inference results in a new folder called experiments_val folder.